f5devcentral/f5-agility-labs-nginx/docs/class5/module5/lab2/lab2.rst

 #.
 Scroll down on the left to ``More Resources>k8s.nginx.org`` and ``More Resources>appprotect.f5.com``
 #.
 See the various custom resources we've configured (VirtualServer, APPolicy, Policy, APLogConf)

-    .. note::  Other distributions of kubernetes dashboards may look different, just look for the CRDs or Custom Resources.
+    .. note::  Other distributions of Kubernetes dashboards may look different, just look for the CRDs or Custom Resources.

   .. image:: ../pictures/CRDs.png
      :align: center